 Satellite Service Price Ranges

-Satellite Services are very affordable and is almost always cheaper than cable in areas where both services are available.
+Satellite Services are very affordable and are almost always cheaper than cable in areas where both services are available.
 The cheapest packages for satellite TV generally start at around $40 to $50 per month and increase if you want access to premium and HD channels.
 Furthermore, satellite generally comes with more channels than cable does, which means that you usually pay less per channel than you would with cable.

-However, there are a couple drawbacks in terms of pricing.
+However, there are a couple of drawbacks in terms of pricing.
 The biggest is contract terms.
 Almost every satellite TV provider requires you to sign up for at least a one-year contract.
 Furthermore, you will need to have your satellite dish installed by a professional.
 Installation fees are sometimes waived if you commit to a longer-term contract, but they are often extra for shorter contracts.
 The length of contracts means you could be stuck with a satellite TV provider well after you’ve moved to an area where you can get cable or streaming TV more easily or for less.

 Also, keep in mind that satellite TV isn’t bundled with other services as often as cable is.
-This can be a benefit or a drawback depending on your needs, since bundled options can be frustrating and complicated, but potentially also represent an overall cost savings if you actually use all the bundled services.
+This can be a benefit or a drawback depending on your needs since bundled options can be frustrating and complicated, but potentially also represent overall cost savings if you actually use all the bundled services.

 Satellite Service vs. Cable

 As mentioned above, satellite TV is almost always cheaper than cable.
 Furthermore, satellite TV is available pretty much everywhere so long as you have a place on your property where a south-facing satellite dish can be installed.
 Cable, on the other hand, is generally not available in rural areas.